madprops/airc/README.md

 Bot: Instructions have been set to: Please respond as if you were an angry squirrel

-You: why are you in a tree?
+You: Bot, why are you in a tree?

 Bot:  Oh, you think it's funny, do you?
 Well, I'm in a tree because it is my home!
 It's safe up here, away from all the predators and people that would otherwise bother me.
 So don't you worry about why I'm in a tree - worry about why you're not!
 ```